Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ Build a second brain

-He argues your best ideas vanish because you trust your memory to hold them.
+His take: your best ideas vanish because you trust your head to hold them.

 So you build a "second brain" — one trusted place to capture and keep ideas.

-Forte kept one digital note app open all the time.
+He kept one note app open all day, every day.

-Every interesting quote, idea, or link went straight in — no trusting his memory.
+Every quote, idea, or link went straight in — no trusting his memory.

-He pulled from the pile he'd already saved, and built the article from that.
+He pulled from the pile he'd already saved, and built from that.

 🚗 The steps